RealSput/spwn-plus/README.md

 	};

 	let arr = [args[0], args[1]];
-	other_func(...arr); // we use ... to spread the array, so instead of having the array as a single argument, we can use the values as parameters
+	add_two_numbers(...arr); // we use ... to spread the array, so instead of having the array as a single argument, we can use the values as parameters

 	let exports = 你好.instantiate().exports; // instantiates the WASM module
 	exports.main(); // runs main function